 Amazing Antarctic Adventures

 Antarctica has been doing a dance with history for quite a long time.
-It was the ancient Greeks who first speculated on something being at the bottom of the globe to balance out the Arctic at the top.
+The ancient Greeks first speculated on something being at the bottom of the globe to balance out the Arctic at the top.

 British Captain James Cook was the world explorer in the 1700s.
 He circled the globe three times, finding out more about the world as a whole than anyone else in history.